What is happening

 Attend and give public comment.

-Suggested comments – Ask the Planning Commission to REJECT the concept plan because:
+Suggested comments – Ask the Planning Commission to DENY the concept plan because:

 - The traffic impacts have not been appropriately addressed.